opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 @note
 The command `npm install` only needs to be executed once, since installs the tools dependencies; after that they are ready to use.

+@note
+Use `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1 npm install --no-save puppeteer` to skip automatic downloading of Chromium.
+You may specify own Chromium/Chrome binary through `PUPPETEER_EXECUTABLE_PATH=$(which google-chrome)` environment variable.
+**BEWARE**: Puppeteer is only guaranteed to work with the bundled Chromium, use at your own risk.

 ### Using Node.js.